 Physical Presence Requirement for Citizenship

 Physical presence refers to the number of days the applicant must physically be present in the United States during the statutory period up to the date of filing for naturalization.
-The continuous residence and physical presence requirements are interrelated but each must be satisfied for naturalization.
-Applicants are required to show that they were:
+The continuous residence and physical presence requirements are interrelated, but you will need to satisfy each for naturalization.
+Immigration law requires applicants to show that they were:

 - Physically present in the U.S. for 30 months within the 5-year period before applying; or

 - Physically present in the U.S. for 18 months within the 3-year period before applying in the case of qualified spouses of U.S. citizens.

 Physical presence is a cumulative requirement; that means each day outside the United States gets added to the total.
 As mentioned, these residency requirements for U.S. citizenship do not apply if the applicant is applying on the basis of military service.
 However, if the applicant is applying, for example, as a five-year permanent resident, any service time out of the country does not break the continuous residence and physical presence.
 It is treated just like time spent in the United States.
 Get examples and learn more about physical presence.